wp-plugins/post-feature-widget/readme.txt

 = 3.2 =

 Code overhaul and plugin hooks into the Ads Easy Plugin if Google AdSense Tags are in use

+= 3.3 =

+small bugfixes and changes of the plugin framework; more flexibility